mwarning/testmesh/docs/notes.md

 There are also a lot of hybrid approaches.

+## Bi- vs. Unidirectional

+Most routing protocols expect a link to allow data to flow in both directions.
+The link is then called bidirectional.

 ## TODO

 - use `htonl` to make sure tha byte order is correct on different platforms